Accessible Pricing

 And naturally, the more buyers we are able to bring into our home, the heavier the competition and demand becomes, and the more appealing our home is perceived by the buyers, thanks to social proof affirmation working in our favour!

-After all, it’s natural to perceive something as being more valuable the more people that want it!
+After all, it’s only natural to perceive something as being more valuable the more people that want it!

-We should be attracting strong buyer engagement, not just attracting buyers
+Attracting strong buyer engagement, not just attracting buyers

 Ultimately, we should aim to be attracting strong buyer engagement, not just attracting buyers per se.